 - One U.S. passport sized (5x5cm) photograph–Photos which do not meet the requirements will be rejected.

-- Applicants aged 16-17 must be accompanied by a parent or legal guardian.
-The accompanying adult must bring government issued photo I.D.
+- Applicants aged 16-17 must be accompanied by a parent or legal. guardian.
+The accompanying adult must bring government issued photo ID and a copy of the photo ID.

-(Note: Minors ages 16-17 with their own identification can apply for a passport by themselves.
-However, it is recommended that at least one parent appear in person with the minor to identify him/her and to show parental awareness.
+Note: Minors ages 16-17 with their own identification can apply for a passport by themselves.
+However, it is required that at least one parent appear in person with the minor to identify him/her and to show parental awareness.

 Examples of Parental Awareness